Scrap-Mechanic-Logic-Consortium/SMLC-Terminology/terminology/timing.md

   - **Full throughput** means it can accept a new input/output every tick. (you would say "the input is full throughput")
 - **Concurrent** means that the inputs/outputs arrive at the same time.
 - **Fixed delay** means that the time it takes for an input to produce an output does not depend on the input.
 - **Balanced** means that a component is full throughput at the in and output, concurrent at the in and output, and fixed delay.
-This also means that if the logic circuit were to be converted to a directional graph, that the distance from each input to the output is the same, and that all the different paths from a gate to any output gate have the same length..
+This also means that if the logic circuit were to be converted to a directional graph, that the distance from each input to the output is the same, and that all the different paths from a gate to any output gate have the same length.